-- Significantly shorter power distribution chain, with a net reduction in line losses
+- Significantly shorter electrical distribution chain, with a net reduction in line losses

 - Infrastructure reduction (power plants and power lines)

-Trigeneration involves the simultaneous production of mechanical energy (electricity), heat and cold using a single fuel, in fact, a trigeneration plant is "capable of producing electricity, heat and cooling combined ... guaranteeing a significant reduction in use of fossil fuels and equivalent CO2 emissions. " This is achieved because traditional thermal power plants convert only 1/3 of the fuel energy into electricity, while the rest is lost in the form of heat.
-The need to increase the efficiency of electricity production continues.
-One method that goes in this direction is the combined production of heat and electricity (also known with the English acronym CHP,
+Trigeneration involves the simultaneous production of mechanical energy (electricity), heat and cold using a single fuel, in fact, a trigeneration plant is "capable of producing electricity, heat and cooling in combination ... guaranteeing a significant reduction in use. of fossil fuels and CO2 equivalent emissions ".
+This is achieved because traditional thermal power plants convert only 1/3 of the fuel's energy into electricity, while the rest is lost as heat.
+There is still a need to increase the efficiency of electricity production.
+A method that goes in this direction is the combined production of heat and electricity (also known by the English acronym CHP,

-Co-trigeneration systems can be studied and produced to work with any primary source of heat.
-These systems are technically mature and economically convenient today to be widely adopted, among the many possible configurations mentioned:
+Co-trigeneration systems can be studied and produced to work with any primary heat source.
+These systems are technically mature and economically suitable today to be widely adopted, among the many possible configurations we mentioned:

 - trigeneration systems with fossil fuels;